 Salmon-Safe offers a series of peer-reviewed certification programs linking land management practices with the protection of agricultural and urban watersheds.
 Whether the site is an organic farm in northern California, an orchard in the Skagit Valley, a Walla Walla vineyard, or a Seattle-area corporate campus, certification requires management practices that protects water quality and restore habitat.
 Salmon-Safe also is introducing innovative new programs focused on site design and development, as well as an accreditation program for pollution prevention in large-scale construction management.

 Salmon-Safe has become a leading U.S. certifier of ecologically sustainable viticulture with more than 350 Oregon, Washington, and British Columbia vineyards achieving certification, including nearly half of the wine grape acreage in Oregon's Willamette Valley and a growing number of Washington's most acclaimed producers.
 Certification for winegrowers focuses on reducing runoff from hillside vineyards and enhancement of native biodiversity on vineyard sites.
 Learn more about vineyard certification.

 Since 1997, Salmon-Safe and its place-based implementation partners have worked with more than 500 West Coast farms to provide incentives for the adoption of practices that protect water quality and fish habitat.
 Salmon-Safe certified farms include both organic operations and growers using biologically-based integrated pest management.
 Salmon-Safe and its partners have promoted certified products in more than 300 natural food and mainstream grocery stores.
 Learn more about farm certification.

 A decade ago, Nike led the way as the first corporate adopter of Salmon-Safe practices at their 180-acre World Headquarters campus.
 With our rigorous project-based approach, Salmon-Safe provides important benefits to landowners including validation of environmental performance, innovation credit under U.S. Green Building Council's LEED program, public credibility, and enhanced operational efficiency and cost savings.
 Learn more about corporate & university campus certification.

-Salmon-Safe Golf seeks to inspire a new level of environmental innovation in West Coast golf course design and management with respect to the protection of urban water quality and the preservation of imperiled salmon.
+Salmon-Safe Golf seeks to inspire a new level of environmental innovation in golf course design and management with respect to the protection of urban water quality and the preservation of imperiled West Coast salmon.
 The project is a collaboration between Salmon-Safe and our Seattle-based implementation partner Stewardship Partners, with significant input from the Northwest golf industry.
-Learn more about golf course certification.
+Learn more about certification of golf courses.